 - Make a list of what’s in your freezer and post it on the freezer door.
 When you’ve used something, just cross it off.
 (Another way to do this is to use a dry erase board that is mounted on your freezer door or on the wall next to the freezer, which can make for a more reusable list.)
 Then, when you are doing your meal planning for the week, you don’t need to root around in the freezer to see what you’ve got to work with.
 Instead, you can just glance at the list and decide.

 6) Eat less meat

 There are a number of ways that we can eat less meat.
-One way is to eat more vegetarian meals.
+The most obvious is to eat more vegetarian meals.
 Cooking with non-meat proteins like beans, tofu, and eggs is very economical, healthy, and will help you save money on food.